-Graduates of the PGDipHSc (Magnetic Resonance Imaging) will be prepared to contribute to the improvement of clinical health services offered to the New Zealand public by implementing their knowledge and expertise within Medical Imaging, specifically within MRI.
-Graduates will also be able to advance to Master's level study and contribute to the development of Medical Imaging services through research.
+Graduates of the PGDipHSc (Magnetic Resonance Imaging) will be prepared to contribute to the improvement of clinical health services offered to the New Zealand public by implementing their knowledge and expertise within medical imaging, specifically within MRI.
+Graduates will also be able to advance to master's level study and contribute to the development of medical imaging services through research.

-For admission to this programme, the student must satisfy the Programme Director that they are employed in an appropriate clinical training position.
+To satisfy admission into this programme, the student must be employed in an appropriate clinical training position.
 This is a paid position in an MRI practice in New Zealand and it is the responsibility of the student to find and secure this position.
-Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the Magnetic Resonance Imaging scope of practice and holds a current Annual Practising Certificate (APC).
+Appropriate supervision of the student must also be provided by a qualified and experienced member of staff who is registered in the magnetic resonance imaging scope of practice and holds a current Annual Practising Certificate (APC).

-For those interested in pursuing a career in MRI and who are NOT Medical Imaging Technologists, please refer to the University of Auckland website for more information:
+For those interested in pursuing a career in MRI and who are not medical imaging technologists, please refer to the University of Auckland website for more information:

-www.auckland.ac.nz/pg/mri
+auckland.ac.nz/pg/mri